krzemienski/awesome-from-stars/README.md

 * [slhck/rate-control-tests](https://github.com/slhck/rate-control-tests): Tests for different rate control modes in x264
 * [soffes/RateLimit](https://github.com/soffes/RateLimit): Simple utility for only executing code every so often.
 * [toshi0383/RateTV](https://github.com/toshi0383/RateTV): An awesome Rating view for tvOS.
+* [rapiz1/rathole](https://github.com/rapiz1/rathole): A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
+An alternative to frp and ngrok.
 * [Eyevinn/ratings-api](https://github.com/Eyevinn/ratings-api): Example of a simple implementation to build a ratings api on top of Redis
 * [xiph/rav1e](https://github.com/xiph/rav1e): The fastest and safest AV1 encoder.
 * [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader): 📖 All your articles in one place.
 Beautiful.